wp-plugins/wordpoints/src/readme.txt

 = How can I manually change a user's points? =

-You can manually adjust a user's points from their profile page in the admin.
+You can [manually adjust a user's points](http://wordpoints.org/user-guide/manually-editing-a-users-points/) from their profile page in the admin.

-= Why does WordPoints have only one component? =

-I plan to add more components in future, but right now these are still under development.
-Find out more [here](http://wordpoints.org/roadmap/).

 = Does WordPoints support Multisite? =